Yarmouth police officer Sean Gannon was shot as he attempted to serve a warrant to a suspect with a long criminal history.

 The man accused of the murder of Yarmouth Irish police officer Sean Gannon has pleaded not guilty to the crime.

-A large number of Gannon’s Cape Cod fellow police officers gathered in court to look on as Thomas M. Latanowich, 29, pleaded not guilty to shooting the K-9 officer in the head as he attempted to serve a warrant.
+A large number of Gannon’s Cape Cod fellow police officers gathered in court in April 2018 to look on as Thomas M. Latanowich, 29, pleaded not guilty to shooting the K-9 officer in the head as he attempted to serve a warrant.

 Latanowich has a lengthy criminal history and Gannon was serving a warrant after the 29-year-old broke the terms of his probation.